eyanjaffery/aes-encryption-decryption-linux/README.md

 Contact

-For questions or feedback, please reach out to [your email] or create an issue on the GitHub repository.
+For questions or feedback, please reach out to [saj5611@psu.edu] or create an issue on the GitHub repository.

 ---

-### **What You Need to Update**
-1. Replace `https://github.com/yourusername/backup-tool.git` with your actual GitHub repository URL.
-2. Replace `[your email]` with your contact email address.
-3. Update any placeholder paths or examples as necessary.

-This `README.md` is formatted for GitHub and provides a clear explanation of the project, its setup, usage, and features.
-It should be ready for upload!
-Let me know if you'd like further adjustments.